XM-George/Car-Rent-App/README.md

 - The application starts with a login window
 - You must enter a valid username and password to access the system
 - Only registered users (admins) can log in
+- Default is admin for both username and password.
+(You can later delete that after you made a new user)

 ---